LSSTDESC/TXPipe/docs/src/example.rst

 Running
 -------

-If you haven't already, you can download data for a test pipeline like this:
+Download data for a test pipeline like this:

 .. code-block:: bash

     curl -O https://portal.nersc.gov/cfs/lsst/txpipe/data/example.tar.gz
     tar -zxvf example.tar.gz

-and run that test pipeline like this:
+and run a test pipeline like this:

 .. code-block:: bash